 For more than 50 years, the Army Research Laboratory (ARL) (http://www.arl.army.mil/www/default.cfm) has conducted the great majority of the Army's basic science programs.
 Among their many successes, ARL civilian employees helped develop the proximity fuze, worked to develop ENIAC (Electronic Numerical Integrator and Computer, the first operational, general purpose, electronic digital computer), grew some of the first synthetic large quartz crystals, and developed the titanium alloy Ti-6Al-4V.
 Currently, ARL scientists and engineers are pioneering research in such areas as neuroscience, energetic materials and propulsion, electronics technologies, network sciences, virtual interfaces, and synthetic environments and autonomous systems.
 They are leaders in modeling and simulation, and have high performance computing resources on-site.
 They are expanding into frontier areas, such as quantum information and quantum networks.

-- By the application deadline, applicants must have completed all the requirements for a Ph.D. or Sc.D. degree in the physical sciences, life sciences, computational sciences, behavioral sciences or engineering.
-Applicants who intend to defend their dissertation after the application deadline are not eligible.
+- PLEASE NOTE CHANGE: By October 1, 2019, applicants must have completed all the requirements for a Ph.D. or Sc.D. degree in the physical sciences, life sciences, computational sciences, behavioral sciences, or engineering.
+Applicants who intend to defend their dissertation after October 1, 2019 are not eligible.

 - Applicants must demonstrate exceptional qualifications with respect to academic and scholarly achievement, as evidenced by research and publication.

 - Candidates are expected to have conducted research on a major scientific or engineering problem during their thesis work or have provided a new approach or insight evidenced by a recognized impact in their field.

 - Awards are contingent upon the successful completion of a background security investigation.

 - One-year appointments are renewable for up to three years based on performance.